jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 (And sometimes it sounds great to switch back and forth between them, like a big Beethoven finale.)

+The treble shape is normally gripped as `xx1114`.
+If this grip seems difficult,
+move the elbow out sideways from the body to increase the reach of the fourth finger.

-The typical bass shape fingering is `43111x`, and the treble shape is `xx1114`.
+The typical bass shape fingering is
+`43111x` or `4311xx`
+(lifting the first finger slightly to mute the 2nd string).

 In the bass shape,
 the chord is a root-position closed-voiced triad,